Vanguard Personal Advisor Services Review & Performance February 2021

-With over $140 billion in assets under management, Vanguard’s Personal Advisor Services is the largest direct-to-consumer robo advisor.
+With over $170 billion in assets under management, Vanguard’s Personal Advisor Services is the largest direct-to-consumer robo advisor.
 Vanguard offers a compelling robo with low fees and strong access to live advisors.
-In our most recent Robo Ranking, Vanguard’s Personal Advisor Services was ranked the Best Robo for Complex Financial Planning Needs, and it was ranked second in the Best Overall Robo and Best Robo from an Incumbent Financial Institution categories.
+In our most recent Robo Ranking, Vanguard’s Personal Advisor Services was ranked the Best Robo for Complex Financial Planning Needs.

 - Access to live advisors at a low cost

 - Supported by industry-leading firm Vanguard

 - Flexibility around unrealized taxable gains and concentrated positions

 Performance Summary: (as of 12/31/20)